ospalh/3d-printing/ProScan Filmhalter/description.md

-Reflecta Minox film holder
+Reflecta ProScan Minox film holder

 A film strip holder to scan Minox “spy camera” film with a [Reflecta ProScan 10T](https://reflecta.de/en/products/detail/~id.734~nm.69/reflecta-ProScan-10T.html) cheap-compared-to-drum-scanners film scanner i own.
 I think the predecessor, the ProScan 7200 uses the same holders.

 This uses eight tiny 1 mm high × 2.4 mm ⌀ neodymium magnets to hold shut.
 If you have other sizes lying around you can modify the file in OpenSCAD.

-There is also a bit of preparation to adapt this to 110 film.
-Use OpenSCAD, again.
+You can use the customizer to change the overall size, and the size of the magnets.
+With a bit of luck it will then work with other film scanners.
+Make sure to subtract a bit of clearance from the measured size of your original holder.
+When you need a mallet to go from one picture to the next the thing is too big.

+There are versions for other film sizes that i plan to publish soon.

 ##How to print